Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

 What is actually in the current public reserve case, and what still sits in the expansion case?

-The public record suggests that the current reported reserve remains within the Stage 4 pit design, while the broader model extent was defined to cover Stage 5.
+The public record suggests that the current reported reserve remains within the Stage 4 pit design, while the longer-life pathway beyond that sits in a combination of broader model extent, future permitting, tailings capacity, and expansion assumptions.

 Boliden Kevitsa mine expansion economics and Finland mining tax case study